 With less than 300 sqft, this cute cabin plan has it all for a young couple: one bedroom, one bathroom, a nice kitchen, a living room, and even a separate dining area!
 There is no garage though, but who cares?

 We all know that scooters are much cooler than clunky cars.
 If Italians can fit a family of 5 on one scooter then for a young couple it will be more than enough!
 In general, 2 bikes will do just fine, too!

 If you can imagine yourself buying and riding Vespa then just grab this tiny house plan and be done with it!

 If you want simplicity and functionality under one roof then go with this 400 sqft cabin.

-This plan is one large 20 ft x 20 ft square, so converting it into trailer will not, probably, work.
+As can be seen, this plan is one large 20 ft x 20 ft square, so converting it into the trailer will not, probably, work.
 On the other hand, look at this huge porch!
 This house needs to be far away from highways and city noises for you to enjoy nature sitting in a rocking chair on the deck.

 25. “Garden Cutie” Tiny House Plan with an Alcove

 See those three windows on the right part of the facade?
 This is an alcove area large enough to fit a queen-size bed.
 Here is your American dream for a fraction of the price!
 This tiny home is calling your name …